theupdateframework/taps/tap3.md

       "roles": [
         // This is the first delegation.
         {

-          // We can specify the names of multiple roles, each of which is
-          // associated with its own keys and a threshold number of keys.
-          // However, we can still specify the name of a single role.
           <b>"name": "first_delegation",</b>
           // These targets must be signed by this <b>single</b> role.
           "paths": ["/foo/*.pkg"],